Spy Hunter: Gameplay

 Spy Hunter is a vertical scrolling driving game with the player in the role of a spy driving an armed sportscar.
 The object of the game is to travel the freeway destroying as many enemy vehicles as possible while protecting civilian vehicles.
 The game uses a top-down perspective.
+Controls consist of a two-position gearshift lever, a floor-mounted accelerator pedal, and a steering yoke with five buttons, and the cabinet also includes a dashboard with status lights.

+The game begins with the player driving the fictitious G-6155 Interceptor, using the yoke, pedal, and gearshift to steer and control speed.
+The car is equipped with a machine gun that has unlimited ammunition and can be fired by pressing and holding the corresponding button on the yoke.

-The game begins with the player driving the fictitious G-6155 Interceptor.
-Various enemy vehicles try to destroy the player's car or to force it off the road, including a helicopter that drops bombs from overhead.
+Various enemy vehicles try to destroy the player's car or force it off the road, including a helicopter that drops bombs from overhead.
 A counter increments the score while the car is moving and on the road.
-Additional points are earned destroying enemy vehicles using weapons or by forcing them off the road.
-After an initial lead-in time during which the player has an unlimited supply of cars, the player must earn extra cars by obtaining sufficient points.
+Additional points are earned by destroying enemy vehicles using weapons or forcing them off the road.
+After an initial lead-in time during which the player has an unlimited supply of cars, the player must earn extra cars by reaching score thresholds.
 Destroying non-enemy cars halts the score counter for a short while, and no points are scored whenever the player's car is off the road.
 The car can be destroyed by a hard collision with another vehicle, if it is hit by an enemy weapon (including the craters blasted into the road by the helicopter's bombs), or by running far enough off the roadway (or waterway).

-Following periodic forks in the road, players can enter new regions with different terrain or weather conditions.
-Players can also augment the car's standard machine guns with other weapons by entering the weapons van, which appears in each new territory and can be periodically summoned by pressing the blinking "Weapons Van" button.
-Three special weapons are available: oil slicks, smoke screens, and surface-to-air missiles.
-Each has limited ammo and are lost if the player's car is destroyed.
-The game's dashboard shows which weapons are available, when lit.
+Following periodic forks in the road, the player can enter new regions with different terrain or weather conditions.
+The player can also acquire special weapons by entering a weapons van, which appears in each new territory and can be periodically summoned by pressing its button on the yoke when its dashboard light is flashing.
+Available special weapons consist of oil slicks, smoke screens, and surface-to-air missiles; each is controlled by a different button, and the dashboard lights indicate which ones are available at any given time.
+Special weapons have a limited ammunition supply and are lost whenever the player's car is destroyed.

-It is possible for the player to convert the car into a go-fast boat — or be forced to do so — for brief periods by driving through a special boathouse which appears infrequently at the side of the road, after which the player is attacked by two different types of enemy boats — "Barrel Dumpers", who attack the player from in front, and "Doctor Torpedo", which attacks the player from behind (the helicopter can also destroy the player while in go-fast-boat mode).
-While in the go-fast-boat mode, the oil slick weapon changes to flames that shoot from the rear of the boat when activated.
-The smoke screen and missiles remain the same.
+At certain points, the player will have the option to convert the car into a speedboat for a brief time by driving through a boathouse; at others, the player will be forced to make the transition.
+Enemy boats can attack from in front or behind, and the helicopter can drop bombs from above.
+While in speedboat mode, the oil slick becomes a flamethrower, while the smoke screen and missiles remain unchanged.

-The in-game road is endless and the game itself has no ending.
+The game has no ending, and play continues until the player has lost all cars.